AkashPatel00/CIS-106-Akash-Patel/README.md

 ## Assignment 8

 This week I had a hard time understanding whileloops but I eventually got it after looking through many different sources provided by our classmates and online youtube videos.
 I found that python, doesn't exactly have whileloops and you have to use another function to get the same effect.
 I had trouble understanding Flowgorithm and how the flowcharts worked however I eventually understood it.
+I'm currently behind on the course and I have to remind myself to pace myself in coding so I don't end up turning in things late.